Transpension: The Right Adjoint to the Pi-type: First Steps: A Fully Faithful Transpension System ( )

-In this section, for purposes of demonstration, we present simplified typing rules for the transpension.
-Using these, we will already be able to exhibit the transpension as similar to a dependent version of the suspension in HoTT \cite{hottbook}.
-Moreover, in order to showcase how the transpension type allows us to internalize the presheaf structure of other types, we will demonstrate a technique which we call higher-dimensional pattern matching and which has already been demonstrated by Pitts \cite{nominal-transp} in nominal type theory using locally fresh names.
+In this section, for purposes of demonstration, we present simplified typing rules for the transpension type which apply in a specific setting (as proven in \cref{sec:comparison}).
+Using these, we will already be able to exhibit the transpension type as similar to a dependent version of the suspension type in HoTT \cite{hottbook}, and to prove internally that it is right adjoint to universal quantification.
+Moreover, in order to showcase how the transpension type allows us to internalize the presheaf structure of other types, we will demonstrate a technique which we call higher-dimensional pattern matching and which has already been demonstrated by Pitts \cite{nominal-transp} in nominal type theory using locally fresh names \cite{freshmltt}.